samyakman1998/In-Class-Programming--JavaScript/README.md

 Some more examples of using innerHTML can be found [on w3schools](https://www.w3schools.com/jsref/prop_html_innerhtml.asp).

-## Template Repository Setup (For Instructors Only):
+## Assignment Setup (For Instructors Only):

 ### Create Repo

 1. Go to this year's staff GitHub organization.

-1. Create the new repository name.
+1. Create the new repository using a meaningful name.

 1. Clone the repository locally.

-1. Copy in the files from last year and make any necessary updates.
+1. Copy in the files from last year and make any necessary updates, *including assignment links to Canvas.*

 1. Commit and push changes.